Slavetomints/slavetomints.github.io/markdown/writeups/training/overthewire/bandit/bandit0.md

 ```

-Now, if you've never wondered what the `bandit0@bandit:~$` means on the command line, let's quickly look at that.
+Now before we check out that file, if you've never wondered what the `bandit0@bandit:~$` means on the command line, let's quickly look at that.

 The first part is the username for the active user, who in this case is `bandit0`.
 If you want to find out for yourself who the active user is, run the command `whoami` in the command line.